MatteoRomiti/matteoromiti.github.io/_posts/2018-01-27-Random-Thoughts.md

 - If you want to make me happy, get me a fruit, a plant or a vegetable (artichokes excluded).

-- OBI is my favorite shop.
+- OBI is probably my favorite shop.

+- I find it absurd that we still haven't found a less invasive technology than the siren to warn people that police, ambulance and the like are nearby.

 - Girls with curly hair make me feel a bit nervous.
 Black curly hair even more.

 - People that speak softly and at a regular pace seem to be wise people to me.

-- Italian news talks way too much about politics.
+- Italian news talk way too much about politics.
+Apparently that's what people want to hear.

 - Owning a bidet is a necessary but not a sufficient condition to be a developed society.